2013 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History Of The 2013 Penny

-The 2013 Lincoln cent emerged during a pivotal period in American numismatic history, representing both continuity and economic challenge.
+The 2013 Lincoln cent sits at a fascinating crossroads of American numismatic and economic history, representing both artistic continuity and ongoing political debate about the penny’s future.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)